Send shirts to:

 We ask that you do not ask for a confirmed signature.
 We do not always work set hours and sometimes we are away during deliveries.
 We have video surveillance in the area where we receive packages and once the package is delivered (if we are not there) we get phone notifications.
 If we need to sign for your package, that creates a delay in us receiving it because we then have to physically go to the post office and pick it up.

 If you need a signature, please use UPS.
 They always require a signature and they will redeliver the next day if we are not there.

 Normally we use the side that has the largest graphic.
 If you want us to use both sides of the shirt, please mark the shirt with either a note pinned to it or write on painters tape and stick it on the cloth of the t-shirt – not the graphic.
 Please do not use masking tape as this causes a residue hard to remove.
 You also need to mark the shirt if you think we will be unsure of what side to use.
-Please do NOT use Duct or Packing tape.
+Please do NOT use Duct tape.

 Normally we just arrange the shirts by alternating lights and darks.
 You may however use one of our layout grids provided here Layout Sheets or you also can simply snap a picture of the layout and include it with the shirts.
 These pictures can be printed out with black and white ink or color.